Data Structures

 Helper classes allow you to access common functionality and domain state within the Genesis platform.

 This document describes the recommended uses of config management with Genesis frameworks.
-It is written for readers with some Linux system administration experience.
+Readers must have some Linux system administration experience.

 This section is for users with experience of Linux system administration.
 Here we describe preparing a host to run applications built with the Genesis low-code platform.